vuongducphuong/documentation/content/applications/finance/sign.rst

 #.
 The signer must show a clear **intent to sign**.
 For example, using a mouse to draw a signature
    can show intent.
 The signer must also have the option to opt out of the electronic document.
 #.
 The signer must first express or imply their **consent to conduct business electronically**.
 #. **The signature must be clearly attributed**.
-In Odoo, metadata, such as the signer's IP address,
+In Leansoft, metadata, such as the signer's IP address,
    is added to the signature, which can be used as supporting evidence.
 #. **The signature must be associated with the signed document**, for example, by keeping a record
    detailing how the signature was captured.